 A trade license is a document/certificate that gives the applicant (person seeking to open a business) permission to start a specific trade or business in a given area/location.
 The license does not, however, authorize the holder to conduct any other tradRead More

-MD-15 is a licence to import medical devices (like diagnostic test kits etc) required to be obtained by a person who wishes to import medical equipment or In Vitro Diagnostic Devices of any kind manufactured or supplied a person outside India needs a permRead More
+MD-15 is the licence to import medical devices and medical equipments (like diagnostic test kits etc) required to be obtained by a person who wishes to import medical equipment or In Vitro Diagnostic Devices of any kind manufactured or supplied a person oRead More

 Objectives The purpose of the 1970 Contract Labour Regulation and Abolition Act is to prevent the exploitation of contract labour, as well as to introduce better working conditions.
 A worker is considered to be employed as a Contract Labour when recruiteRead More